First Orion Customer Portal Terms of Service

 6. Term, Termination, and Survival

 6.1 Term.
-These Terms, as may be updated from time to time, will commence on the date they are accepted by you and continue until terminated in accordance with Section 6.2 (Termination) (“Term”).
+These Terms, as may be updated from time to time, will commence on the date they are accepted by you and continue for so long as there is in place a then-current Order Form or other separate written agreement or until terminated in accordance with Section 6.2 (Termination) (“Term”)./p>

 6.2.1 For Convenience.
 Unless otherwise set forth in an applicable Order Form, either party may terminate these Terms and close all of your accounts for any reason upon thirty (30) days written notice to the other party.
 Notwithstanding the preceding sentence, if there is an Order Form(s) in effect, Customer may not terminate these Terms until such Order Form(s) has expired or been terminated in accordance with its terms.